jankaluza/spectrum/salixos-installation.markdown

 ### Configuration
 Follow the instructions, that are provided in the README.Slackware file in /usr/doc/spectrum-$VERSION/:

+1. Create a user
+	adduser --system --disabled-login --no-create-home \
+	  --home /var/lib/spectrum --group spectrum

-1. You have to create a user: spectrum (with home dir in /var/lib/spectrum)
+2. You have to create these 3 directories:

-2. And a group: spectrum
-3. You have to create these 3 directories: mkdir -p -m750 /var/lib/spectrum
+	mkdir -p -m750 /var/lib/spectrum
 	mkdir -p -m750 /var/log/spectrum/
 	mkdir -p -m750 /var/run/spectrum

-4. Owner and group of both dirs have to be set to the previously created
+3. Owner and group of both dirs have to be set to the previously created ones:
-   ones:

 	chown spectrum:spectrum /var/lib/spectrum
 	chown spectrum:spectrum /var/run/spectrum
 	chown spectrum:spectrum /var/log/spectrum

-5. Configure spectrum config files in /etc/spectrum/ There is already an example cfg file included in current dir.
+4. Configure spectrum config files in /etc/spectrum/ There is already an example cfg file included in current dir.
 The config files need to have ownership root:spectrum and permissions 640!

-NOTE: Step 1-4 can easily be done by 'sh config-helper.sh' in current directory.
+NOTE: Step 1-3 can easily be done by 'sh config-helper.sh' in current directory.